mopidy/mopidy/docs/installation/index.rst

 - Dependencies for at least one Mopidy backend:

-  - The default backend, :mod:`mopidy.backends.libspotify`, requires libspotify and pyspotify.
+  - The default backend, :mod:`mopidy.backends.spotify`, requires libspotify and pyspotify.
 See :doc:`libspotify`.

   - The local backend, :mod:`mopidy.backends.local`, requires no additional